 People who are addicted to sex are addicted to the feelings they get from physical intimacy, including the high that they feel during and after orgasm.
 Sex addiction can lead to STDs, unwanted pregnancy, relationship problems, and low self-esteem.

-Some people are addicted to emotional intimacy, which is a love addiction.
-They seek the high that comes from being in love.
+Some people are also addicted to love, which is commonly known as emotional intimacy.
+They seek the high and want to be loved by others.
 They immediately jump into relationships and fall into what they think is love very quickly.

 As mentioned, there are many types of addictions, and almost anything can become an addiction.
 Here’s a list of some of the other more common types of addictions.